Codeinwp/feedzy-rss-feeds/readme.txt

 > **Time-saving features available in the FULL version:**
 >
+> * Integration with WordAI to avoid duplicate content
+> * Audio playback template
 > * Convert feed items to WordPress posts/pages/any
 > * Multiple templates for feed items
 > * Automatically build affiliate links